 While not common, occasionally a transient or homeless person can be in the property.
 Especially if the home has been on the market for a while and is known to be vacant.
 The practice of announcing yourself will ensure your safety.

 #5 Bring the Right Real Estate Equipment

-To keep a home on the market secure, REALTORS® use a lockbox to gain access.
+To keep a home, REALTORS® use a lockbox to gain access.
 Every opening is documented so that all parties know who accessed the property.
 Each real estate agent will have their own passcode that they will enter.

 A lockbox is a container that holds a house key.
 Only real estate agents who are members of the local real estate board will have the ability to enter the home by using this lockbox.